sequelize/website/docs/other-topics/upgrade.md

 **Note**: The flag `whereMergeStrategy` was introduced in the v6.18.0 to switch between these two behaviors.
 This flag has been dropped because only the `and` merging option is supported in Sequelize v7.

-### afterCommit hooks
+### Transaction afterCommit hook

 Sequelize 6 had a bug where `transaction.afterCommit`-hooks would be executed when application code wants to commit - even when the database transaction rolls back on its commit.
 This behaviour has been changed to better meet expectations of how this callback hook can be used.

 See [issue 14902](https://github.com/sequelize/sequelize/issues/14902) and [PR 14903](https://github.com/sequelize/sequelize/pull/14903) for more details.

+## Deprecations & Removals

 ### Removal of previously deprecated APIs

 - `WhereValue`, `AnyOperator`, `AllOperator`, `AndOperator` and `OrOperator` types: They did not reflect the reality of how the `where` option is typed (see [this PR](https://github.com/sequelize/sequelize/pull/14022))

-## Deprecations
+## New Deprecations

 Sequelize 7 also includes a series of new deprecation.
 These APIs will continue to work in v7 but expect them to stop working in a future major release.